quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 The maximum Connection ID length could be below the minimum necessary for one or more encoding algorithms.

-{{non-routable}} provides guidance about how load balancers should handle non-routable DCIDs.
+{{unroutable}} provides guidance about how load balancers should handle non-routable DCIDs.
 This guidance, and the implementation of an algorithm to handle these DCIDs, rests on some assumptions: